wp-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.0 =
+* New: Added an option to display the post date immediately below the author name - as it is on Facebook.
+This is now the default date position.
+* New: Added options to add a background color and rounded corners to your posts
+* New: If your Facebook event has an end date then it will now be displayed after the start date
+* New: Hashtags in the post descriptions are now also linked
+* New: Tested and approved for the upcoming WordPress 4.0 release
+* Tweak: Added error handling to improve user experience
+* Tweak: If the Facebook API can't be reached by the plugin for some reason then it no longer caches the empty response and instead keeps trying to retrieve the posts from Facebook until it is successful
+* Fix: Removed some redundant inline CSS used on the posts
+* Fix: If there is a token in the 'Access Token' field but the 'Enter my own Access Token' box is unchecked then the plugin will no longer use it
+* Fix: Added the trim() function to the 'Test connection to Facebook API' function to improve reliability
+* Fix: Fixed an occasional JavaScript error which occurred when the post text was hidden

 = 1.9.9.3 =
 * New: Hashtags in link, photo and video descriptions are now also linked
 * Fix: Fixed an issue with hashtags being linked when the post text is also linked, which interfered with the text formatting